Core3Project/Core3/README.md

 # Core 3 CMS - The Worlds Most Powerful CMS
-The goal of the Core 3 project is to create an open source CMS .
+The goal of the Core 3 project is to create a powerful and free CMS .
 Core 3 is only partially finished, and currently contains limited features compared to the actual expected release.
+It is completely open source; community involvement is highly encouraged.

+If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github Repository](https://github.com/Core3Project/Core3-CMS).

 # What does Core 3 CMS currently support?
 Here is a list of the features implemented in Core 3 CMS, please note that the project is currently work in progress.
 - User Registration: ✓
+- User login: ✓
 - Powerful theming system: ✓
-- User login: Partial support
 - User sessions: Partial support
 - Admin Panel: ✘
 - User comments: ✘